RSCC Policies & Guidelines

-Communications of the College employees in the form of electronic mail may constitute "correspondence" and therefore may be a public record subject to public inspection under Tennessee’s Public Records Act.
+Communications of the college employees in the form of electronic mail may constitute "correspondence" and therefore may be a public record subject to public inspection under Tennessee’s Public Records Act.
 Requests for such public inspection will be referred to the president or designee for processing.
 RSCC may charge a reasonable processing fee for such information.

 - Retention and Archiving of Electronic Mail

 - Electronic mail messages produced or stored using state-owned equipment or software generally are excluded from the definition of "records" subject to the provisions of the State Public Records Commission.

-- If the recipient of electronic mail messages has previously segregated and stored such messages as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of the College or because of the value of the official College data contained therein, then such messages must be retained, archived, and destroyed in compliance with the relevant portions of the State Public Records Act and Tennessee Board of Regents policy 1.12.01.00 Records Retention and Disposal of Records, RDA 2161.
+- If the recipient of electronic mail messages has previously segregated and stored such messages as evidence of the organization, functions, policies, decisions, procedures, operations, or other activities of RSCC or because of the value of the official college data contained therein, then such messages must be retained, archived, and destroyed in compliance with the relevant portions of the State Public Records Act and Tennessee Board of Regents policy 1.12.01.00 Records Retention and Disposal of Records, RDA 2161.